pmartinez8241/Create-an-Algorand-Node-on-Microsoft-Azure-and-Sign-Transactions-with-Azure-Key-Vault/README.md

 	</tr>
 	<tr>
 		<td>
-			It is easiest to work with many different resources when they all have a common naming convention. </br>For this tutorial lets name our Virtual Machine AlgorandOnAzureTutorial-VM as shown in Figure 1-3
+			It is easiest to work with many different resources when they all have a common naming convention.
 		</td>
 	</tr>
 </table>